Kauai serial killer: Suspect

 The prime suspect in the case is Waldorf Roy Wilson, a Hawaiian sex offender.
-He was convicted of a rape and kidnapping on Oahu in 1983.
-Wilson was paroled on January 9, 1999, and moved to Kauai.
+He was convicted of a rape and kidnapping on Oʻahu in 1983.
+Wilson was paroled on January 9, 1999, and moved to Kauaʻi.
 On September 12, 2000, Wilson was arrested again for violating his parole.
 After he was arrested, KHNL Channel 8 News broadcast that Wilson had been arrested for parole violations after being questioned about the murders.
-This led to Wilson suing the Kauai County Police Department and Honolulu Magazine for defamation, but this lawsuit was later dismissed in 2009.
+This led to Wilson suing the Kauaʻi County Police Department and Honolulu Magazine for defamation, but this lawsuit was dismissed in 2009.

 Waldorf Wilson's DNA was tested against the DNA of the perpetrator, and the result was inconclusive.
 He was never charged with the murders.

 In media

 The case was featured on season 21, episode 7 of America's Most Wanted.
 The episode, titled, "Trouble in Paradise," was first aired on November 10, 2007.